 4. Antimicrobial and Mold and Mildew Resistance

 The microbes and potential mold and mildew from humidity that are drawn upwards from crawl spaces should be trapped before it ever has a chance to hit your laminate floating floor.
 So it is important to choose an underlayment that has the ability to do so.
-This important feature can help prevent mold-sensitive people from getting sick and also help keep your airspace clean and healthy in your home.
+This feature can help prevent people from getting sick due to mold sensitivities and also help keep your airspace clean and healthy.

 5. Insulating Value

-Keeping your room temperature above your crawl space comfortable involves insulating it from the temperature below.
-In the winter, your crawl space is cold, and in the spring and summer humidity makes it too warm.
-In all cases you want to create a barrier so that these different temperatures don't alter the temperature in your living space.
+Keeping the room temperature above your crawl space comfortable involves insulating it from the temperature below.
+In the winter, your crawl space is cold, and in the spring and summer humidity can make it too warm.
+In all cases you want to create a barrier so that these different temperatures do not alter the temperature in your living space.
 An insulating underlayment is important in this case.

 6. Helps Aid Foot Comfort

-If you've ever walked in a big-box store for a shopping trip, you might have come out with aching feet.
-This is because so many stores have completely solid floors.
-Walking on such floors can radiate discomfort from your feet to your legs, and all the way up to your back.
+If you have ever walked into a big-box store for a shopping trip, you might have come out with aching feet.
+This is because many stores have completely solid floors.
+Walking on such floors can radiate discomfort into your feet and legs, and all the way up your back.
 Having an underlayment at least 1/8" thick can help eliminate the discomfort of walking on a solid floor.
-This can be especially helpful if you have arthritis, aching joints, or work on your feet all day outside the home.
-Walking on a floating floor with a nicely padded underlayment can make all the difference in physical comfort of walking in your home.
+This can be especially helpful if you have arthritis, aching joints, or work on your feet all day.
+A floating floor with a nicely padded underlayment can make all the difference in the physical comfort of walking in your home.